Nearly $500K hidden in furniture seized at Miami airport

-MIAMI (AP) — Customs officers at a Florida airport found nearly a half-million dollars being smuggled out of the United States hidden inside furniture, officials said.
+MIAMI (AP) — Customs officers at a Florida airport found nearly $500,000 being smuggled out of the United States hidden inside furniture, officials said.

+U.S. Custom and Border Protection officers at Miami International Airport seized $491,280 in unreported U.S. currency last Thursday, the agency said in a news release.

 Officials didn’t say who the money belonged to or whether criminal charges would be filed.